Skip to main content

 What’s the difference between a public and private app?

-You can choose to create either public or private Messenger apps.
+You can choose to create either public or private Messenger apps in Intercom.

-• A public app is an app you’ve built for other companies to use.
-It’ll be listed on the Intercom App Store, with the label showing that it was built by your company.
+• Public apps are built for other companies to use.
+They appear in the Intercom App Store and are labeled with your company’s name.
 For example, the Aircall app is a public app.

 App availability